eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Introspect metatraffic topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fast DDS Monitor filters by default the metatraffic topics and the endpoints related to them so the user can inspection its network easily.
+Fast DDS Monitor filters by default the topics used for sharing metatraffic and the endpoints related to them so the user can inspect its network easily.
-These topics are the ones that ROS 2 uses for discovery and configuration, such as `ros_discovery_info`.
-And those used by Fast DDS to report statistical data.
+These topics are the ones that ROS 2 uses for discovery and configuration purposes, such as :code:`ros_discovery_info`, as well as those used by Fast DDS to report statistical data.

 .. todo:

     Add link to metatraffic section and metatraffic show button

 In order to see these topics in the monitor, click .
-Now, these topics will be shown in the logical panel, and the Readers and Writers associated to them under their respective Participants.
+Now, these topics are shown in the logical panel, and also the Readers and Writers associated to them under their respective Participants.

 .. figure:: /rst/figures/screenshots/galactic_tutorial/metatraffic.png